-Our taxi driver, who did not say one word to us, drove us from Penang Airport to our hotel, The Eastern & Oriental in Georgetown.
+Our taxi driver, who did not say one word to us, drove us from Penang Airport to our hotel, The Eastern & Oriental Hotel in Georgetown Penang Malaysia.
 At the airport, you prepay for your taxi at the taxi kiosk before you get into one of the waiting taxis.
 Since the taxi ride is prepaid for at the airport, there is no need to worry about getting ripped off.
 We paid 44.70 RM, which is about $13 USD, for the taxi ride from the airport to Eastern & Oriental Hotel.

-When we arrived at the the hotel, the porters, who were dressed in old Colonial British Style Uniform, took care of our luggage and escorted us inside to the lobby where we were shown to the lobby’s sitting area.
+When we arrived at the the Eastern & Oriental hotel, the porters, who were dressed in old Colonial British Style Uniform, took care of our luggage and escorted us inside to the lobby where we were shown to the lobby’s sitting area.
 Once we were seated, a front desk employee brought over welcome drinks and cold towels for us.
 Instead of having to go up to the front desk, the front desk staff came over to us to collect our passports and credit card which were taken back to the front desk and after a short while, the passports and credit cards were returned along with the paperworks.
 My dad signed the paperworks that were brought over to us before one of the hotel staff member personally escorted us to our room, while explaining all of the hotels amenities, features and history.

 Our room was located in the original building built in the 1800’s.
 Unlike modern hotels, the rooms are recessed into a hallway from the main corridor which I thought was interesting.
 My mom though the hallway, with the whitewashed walls, reminded her of a mental hospital which was a turnoff for her.
 It did have somewhat of of mental ward feel, but I was more enchanted by the history of the hotel which was the playground of the British Colonial Rulers when Penang was part of the Straits Settlements and then British Malaya.